Badgering, Whining, and Arguing: Just Say No

 Raise the Awareness Level

 If you have a child who doesn’t know when to quit, you’ll first need to point it out so that your child becomes more aware of the problem.
 You might say, “Son, we’re back in the badgering routine here.
 I want you to stop now and not ask me for anything else for the next hour.
-We can continue to talk or be together but no more permission questions for awhile.”
+We can continue to talk and be together but no more permission questions for awhile.”

 Sometimes older children will ask questions or make statements to try to convince you to bend rules.
 One favorite questions is, “What’s wrong with it?”
 A young person may come to Dad and ask to go hang out at the mall, or at a friend’s house after school, or attend a party on Friday night.
 What’s wrong with those things?
 Nothing necessarily.
 The wise parent knows, however, that it’s often in those situations that bad things begin, but the child just can’t see it.
 It doesn’t seem reasonable.

 It takes a pretty committed parent to stick to a no answer in a questionable situation and many fail.
-“Well, I guess you could go to that party, and hang out after school at your boyfriend’s house” and… pretty soon things happen which change the course of the child’s life.
+“Well, I guess you could go to that party, and hang out after school at your boyfriend’s house” and… pretty soon things happen that change the course of the child’s life.

 “What’s wrong with it?” is a question that misses the point.
 It’s like creating a soup.
-We’re not just throwing things into a bowl.
+We’re not just throwing things into a pot.
 We don’t say, “Well, there’s nothing wrong with this dirt.
 It’s actually clean dirt so we’ll throw it into the soup.”
 Rather, we hand pick the ingredients to make the soup nutritious.

 Manipulation Damages Relationship